open-dis/opendis7-source-generator/README.md

 * 4 make object types
 * 5 make entities

 The instructions below reference them in order.
+** Of note, avoid a NetBeans (Clean/Build) unless it is desired to re-generate source from scratch.

 1. **Clone project**
 	(You may alternatively use the built-in Git support in Netbeans.)
 The command-line execution is: